sogame/danger-plugin-toolbox/docs/validations.md

 Make sure all commit messages match a regex.

 `reverse` can be used to make sure no commit message matches a regex.
+`ignoredAuthors` can be used to filter out commits authored by users that can be ignored (like bots).

 ##### Parameters